kevinvanhove/angular-structure-styleguide/README.md

 This allows you to expose an api on a parent component and make available it's methods to any child component.

 #### Code examples
-Exposing the api methods, `addBook()` and `getBooks()` on the root component.
+Exposing the api methods, `addBook()` and `getBooks()` on the controller of the root component.
 These methods will be called to get a list of visited books and to add a new book to the list.

 ```javascript